By Colin Ryan

 M Sport Package

-Although there’s an M version of the i7, some buyers may be happier with a sportier look than going the whole M hog.
+Although there’s an M version of the i7, some buyers may be happy just with a sportier look rather than going the whole M hog.
 This options package includes Shadowline exterior trim and M Aerodynamic alloy wheels.
 The M Sport Professional package adds even more black trim, a rear spoiler, and upgraded M Sport brakes.

 BMW Theater Screen

-No mere rear-seat entertainment system, this is a 31.3-inch-wide screen with up to 8K resolution and Amazon Fire TV compatibility.
-It’s stowed in the ceiling when not in use and drops down.
+No mere rear-seat entertainment system, this is a massive 31.3-inch screen with up to 8K resolution and Amazon Fire TV compatibility.
+It flips down to use and stows in the ceiling when not in use.
 We’ve enjoyed this feature a lot.

-BMW’s electric motors don’t use magnets and so don’t require rare-earth materials like cobalt.
+Every 2026 i7 has a battery with a usable capacity of 105.6 kilowatt-hours (kWh).
+That’s quite a hefty amount for today’s lithium-ion technology.
+BMW’s electric motors don’t use magnets and so do not require rare-earth materials like cobalt.
 They’re known as current-excited motors and are manufactured in-house.

-BMW’s new-vehicle warranty lasts for four years or 50,000 miles, whichever happens first.
+BMW’s new-vehicle warranty lasts four years or 50,000 miles, whichever happens first.
 This coverage is typical for the luxury sector.
-The i7’s high-voltage battery and other electric vehicle (EV) components are covered for eight years or 100,000 miles.
-BMW also includes four years/unlimited miles of roadside assistance and free scheduled maintenance for three years or 36,000 miles.
+The i7’s high-voltage battery and other EV components are covered for eight years or 100,000 miles.
+BMW also includes four years/unlimited miles of roadside assistance, and free scheduled maintenance for three years or 36,000 miles.

 The i7 has yet to be crash-tested by any agencies in the United States, but that shouldn’t deter buyers.
 Standard safety features include forward collision warning with automatic emergency braking, blind-spot monitoring with rear cross-traffic alert, and lane departure warning.